 You can also transfer Marriott points at a 3:1 ratio to Delta, plus you’ll get a bonus of 5,000 Delta miles for every 60,000 Marriott points you transfer.

 And the best part?
 Delta miles never expire, so you don’t have to worry if you can’t find the award flights you want right away.

 Delta’s made a lot of changes to their frequent flyer program in the past few years.
-So knowing the best ways to redeem Delta miles (and a few clever tricks) will help you get the most from your miles.
+So knowing the best ways to redeem Delta miles (and a few clever tricks) will help you get the most from your rewards.

 Keep an eye out for cheap short-haul award flights, flash sales, and inexpensive airfare you can offset by using Pay With Miles.
-And remember to consider little-known partner flights that don’t always show up in award searches.
+And remember to consider little-known Delta partner flights that don’t always show up in award searches.